trongvu/notes/README.md

 # notes
-Mostly to jot down some notes during work
+Mostly for jotting down some notes during work